LifelongLearner13/guess_number_cpp/README.md

 # Guess the Number C++ Style

-The classic game implemented in C++ as a learning exercise.
+The classic game implemented in native C++ as a learning exercise.

 ## Installation